 “It is out of the question the most wonderful plant ever brought to this country – and one of the ugliest!”

-The plant looks like something from a lunar landscape, though this is hardly surprising, considering it comes from the Namib desert, one of the hottest and driest places on earth.
+The plant looks like something from a lunar landscape, though this is hardly surprising, considering it comes from the Namib desert, one of the hottest and driest places on earth, and an area full of lesser-known natural wonders.

 Welwitschia produces only two leaves during its whole life, and they grow continuously.